top of page

 My heartbeat increased rapidly.

-‘Mark, relax, breathe, please, breathe.
-And then, there was the matter of gender.
-The nurse had been clear; it was a boy.
-She had detected the turnip in between the legs, a protruding stick which would condition his actions and his psychology for the rest of his life.
+How could I?
+I was distraught.
+To make matters worse: the nurse had been very clear; the tadpole was a boy.
+She had detected the vegetable between the legs, a protruding stick which would condition his actions and his psychology for the rest of his life.
 Jez had always said it was hard to be a man in the 21st century, no matter how non-binary London would eventually turn out to be.
 He was probably right.
 No one wanted another potential branch of patriarchal society.
-And to makes things far worse, the lifeform that stared at us from the ultrasound print out looked like an alien reptile more than an inhabitant of earth.
+And to makes things worse, the lifeform that stared at us from the ultrasound print out looked like an alien reptile more than an inhabitant of earth.
 How could my offshoot look like a shrivelled gremlin?!
 What if the kid was an abomination?
 A lizard version of the Elephant man!
 What if we created a monstrous being?

 ‘He is terribly ugly,’ I sobbed as we left the hospital, ‘his feet are slack, his hands are withered and short.
 That is definitely not a good-looking child.’